 - Water Softener & Osmosis: Maintaining, servicing, etc. Owner is not required to replace if broken or damaged.

-- Windows & Window Coverings: Window and screen cleanliness and operation.
+- Windows & Window Coverings: Window and screen cleanliness and operations.
 Broken windows and torn screens are Resident’s responsibility.

-- Light Bulbs & Smoke/CO2 Detectors: Before occupancy of the rental Premises, all light bulbs and smoke detectors will be installed and in good working order.
-Thereafter, Residents are required to provide and change all bulbs and batteries to smoke detectors within the premises, no matter where they are located, at their expense.
+- Light Bulbs & Smoke/CO2 Detectors: Residents are required to provide and change all bulbs and batteries to smoke detectors within the premises, no matter where they are located, at their expense.

-- Pests: Resident is responsible for remedying and/or ordering the extermination of bugs, mice, spiders flies, ants, etc unless reported within 7 days of occupancy of the Premises.
+-Pests: Resident is responsible for remedying and/or ordering the extermination of bugs, mice, spiders flies, ants, indoor and outdoor rodents, etc. unless reported within 7 days of occupancy of the Premises.

 - Landscape & Yard Maintenance: Unless specified differently in the lease, Resident shall maintain the yard and exterior grounds at Resident’s own expense including; keeping the lawn mowed, raked, edged, free of weeds, and healthy (no burnt/dead grass); shrubbery, and trees trimmed/pruned; walkways free of dirt and debris.
 Resident shall keep yard and exterior in good condition as herein described and may not rely upon any claim that the yard/exterior were in less-favorable condition when the tenant Resident moved in.
 This obligation shall continue through the last day of the terms of the lease.
 Resident to pay for any replacement cost of any dead, damaged, or missing plants and landscaping.
 In the event Resident fails to maintain the lawn and landscaping, Owner in its sole discretion may cause such to be maintained and shall be entitled to reimbursement from Resident for the cost incurred in such maintenance.
 All costs of such maintenance shall be the responsibility of Residents.
 Snow/ice removal is Resident responsibility unless otherwise agreed upon by Owner in writing.
 If the option is selected for Owner or HOA to maintain exterior including snow removal, Resident will still be responsible for using ice-melt as needed to keep the walks and driveways free of ice.
 In the event the HOA or Owner do not perform, change policy, or discontinues this service, Resident shall be responsible for maintenance as described herein.